damikun/trouble-training/Doc/OpenTelemetry.md

 **This is what you wil get at the end**

-This real example from this demo that includes frontend to backend tracking and monitoring.
+This real example from this demo that includes frontend to backend tracing and monitoring.
 You can see all operations in time, with the option to see every detail and logs for all spans.

 <p align="center">

 <img src="./Assets/CreateWebHook_Output.png" alt="Elastic Frontend to backend distributed tracing" >

 </p>

 ### OpenTelemetry components